Welcome to the playground initiation!

 You may be really bloody impressive and pick a primary school that is a feeder school into a fantastic secondary school…if so you are an organised parenting machine my friend.
 Go with your gut, have a look around, ask questions.

-Moving cities in May and missed allocations.
+Moving cities in May we missed allocations.
 My son’s school place was left to mercy of the primary school gods.
-I was saved from too much obsessing and was happy he liked the colour of the uniform.
+I was saved from too much obsessing and was happy he liked the colour of the uniform

 School tester visits are important, do it together…whilst the library may be shiny, focus on little things i.e. where the toilet is, where drinks go and the peg where their coat lives.
 At home they know this automatically.
 We did a practise walk to the school.
 They will pick up on your feelings.
 The first week I gave him a gummy sweet for entering the classroom happy.
 Don’t focus on them not crying.
 If they are nervous take a trusted teddy friend.
 I showed my son a picture of my first day of school and my feelings.